emmanuellejean/data_visualization_d3/README.md

 Summary
 Let's explore the number of survivors compared to the number of victim by class and by gender.
 Data story:
 People travelling in third class had much less chances of surviving during the Titanic catastroph.
-Let's see if that trend is the same by gender.
+Let's see if that trend is the same for the females and males of every classes.
 I want to show how third class had much less survivors than the other classes and then emphasis the difference of survivors between gender.